Car Hauler Design – Trailer Research

 The analysis model is a simple tilt deck.
 For simplicity, we are examining only the Tilt Deck, not the whole trailer.

-For these analysis images, the crossmembers and other components are NOT shown.
-A pivot bar IS shown.
 While crossmembers are important on the actual trailer, once the vehicle is on it, only the cross members immediately under the wheels hold the load.
+For these analysis images, crossmembers and other components are NOT shown.
+A pivot bar is shown.

 Initial Car Hauler Design Setup

-The condition we are evaluating is somewhat transitional, because it is the point of load balance.
-Since this is a broad look, we’ll acknowledge other minor factors, but we won’t analyze them.
-Admittedly, for driving, the load must be forward of the pivot to get proper tongue load.
+We are evaluating a transitional condition, because it is the point of load balance.
+Since this is a broad look, we acknowledge many minor factors, but we will not analyze them.
+Admittedly, for driving, the load is forward of the pivot for proper tongue load.
 That can reduce stress by 15% or so, static, but it is also subject to driving dynamics like bumps and potholes.
 That is a different analysis.

-We will use 3 vehicles to compare.
-While these numbers are not exact, they do represent typical loads and uses of a car hauler design trailer.
+We will compare 3 vehicles.
+While these numbers are not exact, they do represent typical loading for a car hauler design trailer.

 1. An F-150 with a 157.2″ wheelbase at 5000 lbs.;